Machu Picchu, part of our Cusco, Sacred Valley and Rainbow Mountain tour

 Like Huayna Picchu, you need a pre-bought permit for Machu Picchu Mountain.
 It doesn’t sell out as fast, but it is still recommended to buy the ticket as soon as possible.

-The Machu Picchu Mountain trek is considered to be a moderate to challenging hike.
-You follow an original stone Inca Trail up to its peak, at 3,082m/10,111ft, which offers breathtaking views of the ruins and the valleys, and is 652m/2,139ft about Machu Picchu.
+The Machu Picchu Mountain trek is considered a moderate-to-challenging hike.
+You follow an original stone Inca Trail up to its peak, at 3,082m/10,111ft, which offers breathtaking views of the ruins and the valleys, and is 652m/2,139ft above Machu Picchu.

 We recommend around 90 minutes to climb up and an hour to descend.
 During the wet season, the trail can become more slippery.
 Again, this is not suitable for people with a fear of heights - in places, the track is very steep and often follows the mountain edge.

 We return to Aguas Calientes by bus and, if you have time, you may visit the town’s hot springs.
 It’s well worth paying the entry fee for an hour or two to soak in the warm waters.
-Then we head to our Ollantaytambo hotel.
+Then we head to our hotel in Ollantaytambo.

 Hotel: Pakaritampu or similar